Cheryl Young

 1) What is your budget?

 The price of a paddle does not mean better technology.
-Paddletek sells the Batam EXL for $140 because they produce and sell so many, they can keep the price down.
+Paddletek sells the Bantam EXL because they produce and sell so many, they can keep the price down.
 Pros Kyles Yates and Irena Tereshenko play with this paddle.
 A higher price does not automatically mean a better paddle, as most consumers would think.

 2) What is the ideal weight of your new paddle?